Whether you ultimately forget or remember a word

 Lastly, if you're not already a subscriber to "Make Your Point," let me persuade you to try it.

-If you prefer your vocabulary study to be brief, clear, structured, convenient, and focused on useful words only, then study with "Make Your Point."
+If you want to learn good vocabulary words in lessons that are brief, clear, structured, and convenient, then study with me by subscribing to "Make Your Point."
 Yes, I write it and I'm biased, but to my knowledge it's the only word-a-day email that relies on the principles of good learning described above.
 (Others out there are great; Dr. Goodword in particular will dive deep into etymologies with you and provide plenty of input--but then studying is up to you.)

 Each issue of "Make Your Point" provides lots of input about the word, then prompts you to think actively to build some personal meaning and connections.
 We tie up the issue with some recall activities.
 You can check out a sample issue here and sign up here.

 At the risk of clobbering you with this idea, I'll repeat: Mental effort, not skimming or memorizing, helps you remember words.
-So don't approach vocabulary learning like I approach Pilates, skipping all the hard parts to lean back and say "Meh, maybe next time."
+So don't approach vocabulary learning like I approach Pilates, skipping all the hard parts to lean back and say "Meh, too hard, maybe next time."
 Get into it.
 Think actively.
-It'll pay off.
+It'll pay off--by which I mean, as you'll be chatting with a good friend or typing up an important email, you'll reach into your memory for the perfect word, and it'll burst to the forefront of your mind right along with a satisfying frisson of accomplishment.
+Like magic.

 Share this post on Facebook.